 There are a few ways to filter Discussions:

 - View All or only unread discussions by selecting an option from the drop-down menu.

 - Search for a discussion by typing a discussion title, a user name, or a keyword in the Search field.

 - Start a new discussion by clicking the Add Discussion button.
 (Note: Some instructors may choose to disable this option.)

 - Change the discussions settings to manually mark posts as read by clicking the Settings icon.

 When a discussion is available for participation, you can view the Reply field beneath the discussion topic .
 To reply to the discussion, click the Reply button.

-The discussion also shows the name of the person who created the discussion and the discussion topic .
+The discussion also shows the discussion topic and the name of the person who created the discussion .

 View Graded Discussion